-While a pensioner is a high-risk borrower for a lender, many loans options are still available.
+While a pensioner is a high-risk borrower for a lender, many loan options are still available.
 However, finding the right home loan may take a little time and effort when on a pension.
 Why?
 Well, you need to consider your circumstances and which options are the best for you.

 Before applying for a home loan as a pensioner you need to consider your financial position.
 You’ll also need to review your circumstances such as future goals, assets and pension type.
 Plus, it’s recommended that you weigh-up the pros and cons, before considering a loan.